 Bill and Bev Jaques have been Vinalhaven summer residents since 1977 and enjoy sharing the island and its wonderful community with their children, grandchildren, and friends.
 Bill began his career as a teacher and institutional development officer.
 In 1987, he founded Jaques & Company, and he and his team have spent the past thirty years advising 130 non-profit organizations across the country on fund-raising, strategy, financial strategy, and governing board development.
 He is an inveterate weekend athlete, carpenter/furniture maker, gardener, reader, and community volunteer.
 Bill is so pleased to be joining the VLT Board, commenting, “VLT has earned an important place in Vinalhaven’s community development over the past three decades, and I look forward to helping it tackle the challenges of the next generation.”

 Cay began volunteering with VLT by painting the office trim while her two children were off with Island Sail.
-Following an initial career in mineral exploration geology in the northwest U.S., Cay currently works as a freelance graphic designer, and has created posters and ads for the Walks and Talks program.
+Following an initial career in mineral exploration geology in the northwest U.S., Cay has been working as a graphic designer since 1987.
 After two decades of renting, she and husband, George, purchased an 1850s Cape which they are in the process of renovating.
-Prior to moving to Vinalhaven full time Cay lived in Yarmouth, ME, for 29 years where she spearheaded efforts to protect the Spear Farm Estuary Preserve.
-She’s been active with the Yarmouth Conservation Commission, Royal River Conservation Trust, Yarmouth Community Garden and the Merrill Memorial Library Arts Committee.
+Prior to moving to Vinalhaven full time, Cay lived in Yarmouth, ME, for 29 years where she spearheaded efforts to protect the Spear Farm Estuary Preserve and was active with the Yarmouth Conservation Commission, Royal River Conservation Trust, and Yarmouth Community Garden.
+On Vinalhaven, Cay is a regular at Eldercare’s Bottle Brigade, a Monday Night Knitter, a gardener, and a member of the Grange.

 Pam spent much of her childhood visiting her Grandparents in Vinalhaven, and moved to the island full time in 2013.
 Pam is a community based minister in the United Church of Christ's Union Church here on Vinalhaven.
 She finds comfort and joy in being outside, and is pleased to join VLT in its vital work of protecting natural places.
 Pam lives with her partner, Hal, and her spoiled Maine coon cat, Penney.
 She has one daughter and two stepsons.